Under fire for abuses, Egypt releases human rights strategy to mixed reviews

 The government strategy offers an opportunity, he said, to hold officials accountable for carrying out the ideas presented.
 “We need to see something happening on the ground,” he said.

 Negad el-Borai, a human rights lawyer who has been investigated under Case 173 and attended government meetings on the development of the strategy, said it could be “a weapon in our hands to push for more change and support for human rights.”
 But he is taking a wait-and-see approach.
-“All that I can tell them is: ‘I’ll keep my eyes on you, I’ll see whether you are truthful or not,’” he said.
+“All that I can tell them is: ‘I’ll keep my eyes on you, I’ll see whether you are truthful or not,’ ” he said.

 This week, state media reported that lawmakers also approved rebuilding the country’s National Council for Human Rights, whose board will include Sadat and other figures.